games-in-python/games-in-python.github.io/index.md

 TODO (Kivy is as much a GUI library as it is a game one, but they feature several games, heavy mobile focus)

-### pyglet sprites

-Pyglet was already discussed, but it is worth mentioning that if you use the [`pyglet.sprite` module](https://pyglet.readthedocs.io/en/latest/modules/sprite.html), pyglet is at about the same level as the other 2D frameworks.

 Specialized Engines
 -------------------